 Spiritual Accompaniment

-Spiritual Growth and Transformation (SG&T) and The Art of Spiritual Accompaniment
+Spiritual Growth and Transformation (SG&T), followed by The Art of Spiritual Accompaniment

 Over the course of six months participants are given a safe and sacred space in which to explore, reflect and share their own experience of their relationship with God, and themes such as images of God, images of self, the spiritual journey and personal call are explored.
 This course forms the first stage of the Art of Spiritual Accompaniment training as well as being a stand-alone experience.
 Find out more